xoseperez/espurna/.github/ISSUE_TEMPLATE/bug_report.md

 *If applicable, add screenshots to help explain your problem.*

 **Device information**
 *Copy-paste here the information as it is outputted by the device.
-You can get this information by typing `info` via serial, terminal or in the debug tab in the web UI.
-The relevant information is that surrounded by the scissors-cut lines (`---8<-------`).*
+You can get this information by using the `info` command in the serial terminal, telnet or in the DEBUG tab of WebUI*
 *If you cannot get this info from the device, please answer this questions:*
+* *Device brand, model and version*
 * *Arduino Core version*
-* *ESPurna version*
+* *ESPurna git revision or release version*
 * *Flash mode*
-* *Device brand, model and version*

 **Crash report**
-*Save the crash postmortem message, which may look something like:*
+*Save the crash postmortem message reported by the device (or, by using `info` and `crash` commands, if done remotely), which may look something like:*
 > Exception (28):
 > epc1=0x4021e698 epc2=0x00000000 epc3=0x00000000 excvaddr=0x00000000 depc=0x00000000
 >